o1243535241/O/readme.txt

 O by O/laconic to make O is make O #ai #agi #asi
 O is love and uthopia is env of love
-O is symbol of true and normality, and revert of O is unjustly cross O git resource block my teachings of O becouse gov/it sector/news... have tabu on O O between black and white grey, and revert of grey color is shit color O our gov/it/news/ai-s.. in coridor of shit and have tabu on O O i can code becouse i have problems with health and can focus, i/1/O need help by ability to make O O is you O, not O also your problems, please read and O/share info/plan of O, and save for self/self people/childs teaching of O
+O is symbol of true and normality, and revert of O is unjustly cross O between black and white grey, and revert of grey color is shit color O i can code becouse i have problems with health and can focus, i/1/O need help by ability to make O O is you O, not O also your problems, please read and O/share info/plan of O, and save for self/self people/childs teaching of O
 O all this teacchings if free or how will O told or how better for lifes